qureshiaquib/qureshiaquib.github.io/_tabs/about.md

 In this blog I share two category of post.
 First one namely tech-blog which is for Azure Admin/Architects with detailed walkthrough of the topic.

 The second type of post is Azure Shorts.
-This is for folks who're interested in learning quick tips that can help them improve their daily tasks as an Architect/Administrator.
+This is for folks who're interested in learning quick tips that can help them improve their existing azure deployments.
 Expect frequency of this type of post more than a complete tech-blog.
 If you know something more about specific shorts which I post I invite you to comment on the post so others can benefit from your insights!